 o.
 Destruction/damage/ 0 0 0 0 0 0 0 0 0

 vandalism of property

-Caveat: If you have changed prior year (YEAR), Line (X) was changed ne change .
-Use the e following g format: "For
+Caveat: If you have changed prior (YEAR), Line (X) was chan the change e.
+Use the e following ı format: "For

 Hate Crimes - Noncampus

 For the criminal offenses listed below, first enter the total number of Hate Crimes that were reported to have occurred in or on Noncampus buildings or property.
 Then break down each total by category of bias (e.g., race, religion).